 Interning in Washington, D.C.

-As an intern in D.C. students are able to gain firsthand knowledge of the Legislative process along with a front row seat to the workings of the federal government.
+As an intern in Washington D.C. students are able to gain firsthand knowledge of the legislative process along with a front row seat to the workings of the federal government.
 We encourage students to take advantage of their time in the nation’s capital.
 Visiting the sites, museums, offices, and institutions that represent our history and country will provide a valuable culmination to the overall experience.

 Interning in Salt Lake City, Utah

 While interning in either of the state offices, students will be at the forefront of Senator Lee’s efforts in serving Utahns.
-Students will have many unique opportunities not experienced in D.C. as they assist the Senator’s staff in serving his constituents.
+Students will have many unique opportunities not experienced in Washington D.C. as they assist the Senator’s staff in serving his constituents.

 All travel and living arrangements are the responsibility of the intern.